 A charismatic Quebec political insider who mastered both the cabinet table and the television studio, becoming a beloved and blunt national commentator.

-Jean Lapierre's life in Canadian politics was a story of two distinct, successful acts.
-Elected as a young Liberal 'whiz kid' from Quebec, he rose quickly to become a powerful cabinet minister under Prime Minister Jean Chrétien, known for his sharp political instincts and deep connections in his home province.
-In a dramatic turn, he left the Liberals in 1990 to help found the sovereigntist Bloc Québécois, only to return to the fold a decade later.
-After retiring from elected politics, he reinvented himself as the country's most recognizable and plain-speaking political analyst.
-His Sunday morning television show became a must-watch for his uncanny predictions, insider knowledge, and unfiltered, passionate commentary.
-His life was tragically cut short in a plane crash, leaving a void in Canada's political discourse.
+Jean Lapierre rose quickly to become a Liberal cabinet minister under Prime Minister Jean Chrétien, known for sharp political instincts and deep Quebec connections.
+Born in 1956, he left the Liberals in 1990 to help found the sovereigntist Bloc Québécois, then returned to the party a decade later.
+After retiring from elected politics, he became Canada's most recognizable political analyst, hosting a Sunday morning television show known for uncanny predictions and unfiltered commentary.
+His life ended in a plane crash in 2016.

 1946–1964